Universal Electronics (NASDAQ:UEIC) Issues Q2 2021 Earnings Guidance

 Universal Electronics (NASDAQ:UEIC) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of 0.870-0.970 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.050.
+The company provided EPS guidance of 0.870-0.970 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.050.
 The company issued revenue guidance of $153 million-$163 million, compared to the consensus revenue estimate of $166.84 million.

-A number of equities research analysts have recently weighed in on UEIC shares.
-Zacks Investment Research lowered shares of Universal Electronics from a hold rating to a sell rating in a report on Thursday, May 20th.
-B. Riley reduced their price target on Universal Electronics from $74.00 to $71.00 and set a buy rating on the stock in a report on Friday, May 7th.
+Universal Electronics (NASDAQ:UEIC) last released its earnings results on Thursday, May 6th.
+The technology company reported $0.49 earnings per share for the quarter, missing analysts’ consensus estimates of $0.57 by ($0.08).
+The company had revenue of $150.54 million for the quarter, compared to the consensus estimate of $152.61 million.
+Universal Electronics had a net margin of 6.47% and a return on equity of 13.17%.
+As a group, sell-side analysts forecast that Universal Electronics will post 2.7 EPS for the current fiscal year.

-In other Universal Electronics news, Director Satjiv S. Chahil sold 1,000 shares of the stock in a transaction dated Wednesday, March 10th.
-The stock was sold at an average price of $63.00, for a total value of $63,000.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, Director William C. Mulligan sold 2,500 shares of the firm’s stock in a transaction dated Tuesday, March 16th.
+In other news, Director Satjiv S. Chahil sold 1,000 shares of the business’s stock in a transaction on Wednesday, March 10th.
+The stock was sold at an average price of $63.00, for a total transaction of $63,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director William C. Mulligan sold 2,500 shares of the company’s stock in a transaction dated Tuesday, March 16th.
 The stock was sold at an average price of $62.30, for a total value of $155,750.00.
-Following the completion of the transaction, the director now directly owns 2,490 shares in the company, valued at $155,127.
+Following the completion of the transaction, the director now directly owns 2,490 shares of the company’s stock, valued at approximately $155,127.
 The disclosure for this sale can be found here.
-Insiders sold 10,500 shares of company stock valued at $648,300 in the last 90 days.
-Company insiders own 7.80% of the company’s stock.
+Insiders have sold a total of 10,500 shares of company stock valued at $648,300 in the last three months.
+7.80% of the stock is owned by insiders.

 Universal Electronics Company Profile